Data Breach Check Tool – Have I Been Pwned?

 Sometimes data breaches affect personal computers, although the term typically refers to non-personal attacks.
 Hackers use malware, viruses, and broken links to steal your information.
+Use the free leaked data check tool above to assess if you've been the victim of a data breach.

 Am I at risk for being a victim of a data breach?

-Unfortunately, yes; all users are at risk for being the victim of a data breach.
-Ideally, if you kept yourself off of social media, revealed nothing on the Internet, and kept your sensitive data files under lock and key, you could live without fear of a data leak.
+Unfortunately, yes; all Internet users are at risk for being the victim of a data breach.
+Ideally, if you kept yourself off social media, revealed nothing on the Internet, and kept your sensitive data files under lock and key, you could live without fear of a data leak.
 However, this is not the case in reality.

-Furthermore, financial institutions, medical facilities, tax documents, and job applications all require that you submit not only your name, date of birth, and private contact information, but also your Social Security number.
+Furthermore, financial institutions, medical facilities, tax documents, and job applications all require that you submit your Social Security number as well as your name, date of birth, and private contact information.

-There’s no way to exist in the United States without giving your Social Security number out to at least a few places.
+There’s no way to exist in the United States without giving your Social Security number to at least a few places.
 Every application, portal, or person you submit to should be incredibly secure.
 Even so, it’s out there, and data breaches can happen anywhere.

 Three ways to protect against a data breach